azya52/seiko/README.md

 Instruction Set that I was able to recover.

 **[./rom](https://github.com/azya52/seiko/tree/master/rom)**<br />
 Contains 5 applications from the original ROM that came with the UC-2200.
-These files were taken from http://www.sigma957.org/datagraph.html
+These files were taken from http://www.sigma957.org/datagraph.html Also disassembled code [by me](https://github.com/azya52/seiko/tree/master/rom/disassembled) and [by Michael Rothe](https://github.com/azya52/seiko/tree/master/rom/disassembled/sigma957)

 **[./docs](https://github.com/azya52/seiko/tree/master/docs)**<br />
 Manuals and other documents.